 There is a limit of 12 small bottles/cans of beer or cider or RTDs per resident at any one time.
 There is a limit of two bottles of wine per resident at any one time.
 There is also a limit of one bottle of spirits.
-If you choose to bring spirits into the College, you must tell a staff member of your decision.
-Should the Head or Deputy Heads observe that you are being irresponsible with your consumption of spirits, you may be placed on a spirit or alcohol ban.
+Should Staff observe that you are being irresponsible with your consumption of alcohol, you may be placed on a spirit or alcohol ban.